 NORRIS CITY BOARD

-The next village board meeting will be on Monday, July 1st at 7 PM.
+The next village board meeting will be Monday, June 3rd at 7 PM.